andyatkinson/andyatkinson.github.io/_posts/2024-11-15-django-python-postgres-busy-rails-developer.md

 In Ruby, we have the [pg gem](https://github.com/ged/ruby-pg) which connects the application to Postgres as a driver.
 This does work at a lower level than the application like sending TCP requests, mapping Postgres query result responses into Ruby data types, and much more.

 In Python, we used the [psycopg2 library](https://pypi.org/project/psycopg2/) and I found it pretty easy to use.

-Besides being used by the framework ORM, I created a wrapped class around psychopg2 to issue arbitrary SQL queries, such as inspecting schema elements of a database, which was one part of one of the features of the product.
+Besides being used by the framework ORM, I created a wrapper class using psycopg2 to use for sending SQL queries outside of models.

-## Running migrations
+For example, we inspected Postgres system catalog views to capture certain data as part of the product features.

+## Migrations in Rails
 Both Ruby on Rails and Django have the concept of [Migrations](https://guides.rubyonrails.org/active_record_migrations.html), which are Ruby or Python code files that describe a database structure change, and have a version.

-These Ruby or Python code files will generate SQL DDL statements.
+These are Ruby or Python code files will generate SQL DDL statements.

-For example, adding a table in Rails uses the `create_table` Ruby method helper.
-Adding or dropping an index or modifying a column type are other types of DDL statements to put into production using the migrations mechanism.
+For example, to add a table in Rails typically there will be a migration file using the `create_table` Ruby helper.

+Adding or dropping an index or modifying a column type are other types of DDL statements that typically are deployed via migrations.

+## Migrations in Django
 The Django approach has noteworthy differences and a slightly different workflow that I enjoyed more in some ways.

 For example, changes are started in a `models.py` file, which contains all the application models (multiple models in a single file), and the database layer details about each model attribute.